emgal-aguirre/02-homework/README.md

  # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

  Here is my responsive portfolio created using the Bootstrap CSS framework.
- A few elements I used from bootstrap include
+ A few elements I used from bootstrap include Navbars, Grids, Cards and Froms.
- - navbar
- -grid
- -cards
- -forms.

- Here is a link to the deployed website: https://emgal-aguirre.github.io/homework-two/.
+ Here is a link to the deployed website: https://emgal-aguirre.github.io/homework-two-responsive-portfolio/index.html

+Here are screen shots of my website.

 Below are the listed instructs and requirments.

-# Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.